hertie-data-science-lab/ds01-infra/docs-user/key-concepts/python-environments.md

 **Inside DS01 containers, you don't need to:**

-- Create virtual environments (`python -m venv`)
-- Use conda environments (`conda create`)
-- Worry about environment activation
-- Manage multiple Python versions
-- Deal with PATH issues

-**The container handles all of this.**
+- **Create virtual environments (`python -m venv`):** The container itself is your isolated environment.
+There's no system Python to protect, no other projects to conflict with.
+Every package you install affects only this container.

+- **Use conda environments (`conda create`):** Conda's main value is managing Python versions and compiled dependencies.
+Your container already has a specific Python version and pre-compiled CUDA libraries.
+Adding conda just adds complexity.

+- **Worry about environment activation:** No `source venv/bin/activate`, no `conda activate myenv`.
+When you enter a container, you're already in the environment. `python` just works.

+- **Manage multiple Python versions:** Your image specifies the Python version.
+Different project needs Python 3.10 while another needs 3.11?
+Different images, different containers.
+No pyenv, no version conflicts.

+- **Deal with PATH issues:** No more "which python am I using?" confusion.
+The container has one Python at `/usr/bin/python`.
+Your packages are in the system site-packages.
+Everything is where you expect it.

 ---